verhas/fluflu/README.md

     // WRONG!!!
     CreateSql.select("colmn1","column2").from("tableName").from("thatTable")

 which is simply wrong.
 To prevent this you have to define extra interfaces as depicted in the articles [The Java Fluent API Designer Crash Course](http://java.dzone.com/articles/java-fluent-api-designer-crash) You can also create classes instead of interfaces.
-Fluflu creates classes.
+Or you can use fluflu to create classes.

 ## What is fluflu?